geeksh-lab/msfInstaller/README.md

-Easy installer for debian distro >> msfconsole
+Easy installer for debian distro >> msfconsole first Step Download git on your computer Xd:::) clone this repository to your debian distribution get a root access and execute ./run for download metasploit